nfes-org/nfes-org.github.io/_posts/2018-01-10-Laminatedreservoirswhatcanyoud.md

 ---
-title: "Laminated reservoirs – what can you do with pesky LWD data?"
+title: "Laminated reservoirs – what can you do with pesky LWD data?
+(David Maggs, Schlumberger)"
 tags: presentation
 ---